ove/ove-ui/README.md

 # Open Visualisation Environment - UI

-[Open Visualisation Environment (OVE)](https://github.com/ove/ove) provides the users with a modular user interface with components to manage assets, launch and preview applications.
-These UI components are all browser based and are popular alternatives for end users compared to using OVE APIs and SDKs.
-The currently available UI components are:

-* [Launcher](packages/ove-ui-launcher/README.md) - used to launch applications on the OVE framework.
-* [Preview](packages/ove-ui-preview/README.md) - preview spaces of the OVE framework, one at a time.
+This repository contains a collection of UI components designed to be used with [Open Visualisation Environment (OVE)](https://github.com/ove/ove).

+These components are all browser based, and provide an alternative to using the OVE APIs directly or through one of the [OVE SDKs](http://github.com/ove/ove-sdks).

+The currently available components are:

+* [Launcher](packages/ove-ui-launcher/README.md), which launches OVE applications
+* [Preview](packages/ove-ui-preview/README.md), which provides a previews of an OVE Space

-OVE needs to be installed before using OVE UIs.
+OVE must be installed before the OVE UIs can be used.
 The [OVE Documentation](https://ove.readthedocs.io/en/stable/) provides [installation instructions](https://ove.readthedocs.io/en/stable/docs/INSTALLATION.html) and a [user guide](https://ove.readthedocs.io/en/stable/docs/USAGE.html).

-This repository contains a collection of UI components designed to be used with [Open Visualisation Environment (OVE)](https://github.com/ove/ove).